SirusCodes/coupon-system/README.md

 The project follows a layered architecture:

 - **API Layer (`internal/api/handlers`):** Handles incoming HTTP requests, parses request bodies, and calls the appropriate service methods.
 It also formats service responses for HTTP output.
 - **Services Layer (`internal/services`):** Contains the core business logic.
-It orchestrates operations by interacting with the storage layer and applying complex validation and calculation rules.
+It orchestrates operations by interacting with the data layer and applying complex validation and calculation rules.
-- **Storage Layer (`internal/storage/database`):** Abstractifies database interactions.
+- **Data Layer (`internal/storage/database`):** Abstracts database interactions.
 It provides an interface for performing CRUD operations on coupon data.
 The current implementation uses SQLite.
 - **Models Layer (`internal/models`):** Defines the data structures used throughout the application for requests, responses, and database entities.
 - **Caching Layer (`internal/caching`):** Provides an interface and implementation for caching data, currently used for caching applicable coupon results.